 That’s the end!
 You can click on the links above to review past topics.

 In this program, the navigation options don’t appear until the user clicks the “Begin” button and the navigation is activated.
 Once the user clicks “Begin,” the program called “Stache Styles” will also immediately start.
 Users can go through this program regularly and then begin the next programs in sequence.
-At any point, the users can also click one of the navigation options to easily review content they may have already seen or to jump ahead to new content that come later in the sequence.
+At any point, the users can also click one of the navigation options to easily review content they may have already seen or to jump ahead to new content that comes later in the sequence.

 If at any particular point you want to hide the navigation, you can do so by typing: *navigation: hide

+STOPPED HERE

 Points